ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 1. The Authorization Server defines the positive integer NUM as follows.
 If the value N specified in the query parameter 'diff' in the GET request is equal to 0 or greater than a pre-defined positive integer N\_MAX, then NUM takes the value of N_MAX.
 Otherwise, NUM takes N.

 2. The Authorization Server prepares U = min(NUM, SIZE) diff entries, where SIZE <= N_MAX is the number of TRL updates pertaining to the requester and currently stored at the Authorization Server.
+Note that SIZE = 0 yields U = 0, in which case no diff entries are prepared.

-That is, the diff entries are related to the U most recent TRL updates pertaining to the requester.
+    The prepared diff entries are related to the U most recent TRL updates pertaining to the requester.
 In particular, the first entry refers to the most recent of such updates, the second entry refers to the second from last of such updates, and so on.

     Each diff entry is a CBOR array 'diff_entry', which includes the following two elements.